 On our second full day in Las Vegas, a few of us woke up bright and early and caught a shuttle bus to the helicopter terminal in Boulder City.
-I remember it being a scorching hot day (that’s Nevada during summer for ya), and I was sweating up a storm from the second we walked onto the tarmac, from the air-conditioned terminal.
+I remember it being a scorching hot day (that’s Nevada during summer for ya), and I was sweating up a storm from the second we walked out of the air-conditioned terminal, onto the tarmac.
 That being said, once I saw our awesome, bright red helicopter, I forgot about the almost unbearable heat.The Grand Celebration Helicopter Tour is THE best way to experience the Grand Canyon!… Click To Tweet

-Our pilot (who’s name I cannot remember, sorry!) was very friendly and explained the tour in great detail.
-We were handed noise cancellation headphones, and weren’t shy in taking selfies wearing them.
+Our pilot was very friendly and explained the tour in great detail.
+We were handed noise cancellation headphones, and weren’t shy in taking selfies while wearing them.
 I was lucky enough to be given the front seat, right next to the pilot.
 This was awesome, except for the the burning sun that was hitting my legs the whole time!
 But hey, I can’t complain too much.
 I had un-restricted, panoramic views of the beautiful Hoover Dam and Grand Canyon.

 Once we were in the sky, we flew over the Hoover Dam and Lake Mead, before finally seeing the Grand Canyon in all of its glory.
 It’s pretty hard to describe just how impressive the Grand Canyon is.
 I’m sure you’ve seen tons of photos, from every angle possible.
 But you can’t fully imagine or appreciate just how insanely large and incredible it is, until you’ve seen it in person.

 In my opinion, the Grand Celebration Helicopter Tour is the best way to experience the Grand Canyon.
 It’s definitely worth the extra money, as you’ll have an unforgettable experience.